organix/crlf/JSON.md

 `2#00001110` |`0E` | encoded        | size::Number name::String data::Octet\*
 `2#00001111` |`0F` | `""`           | -

 Next is the _size_ of the value in octets, as defined above.
 Unless this is a memoized string reference (`2#00001001`), in which case the next octet is an _index_ into the memoization table.
 The memoization table is treated as a ring-buffer, starting at `0` for each top-level Value in a stream.
+Memoized strings are often used for Object property names.
 For UTF-8 and UTF-16 values, when the _m_-bit is `1` an entry is stored at the current memo index and the index is incremented, wrapping around from `2#11111111` back to `2#00000000`.
 If _eem_ is `2#110`, the _size_ is followed by a String that names the encoding.
 A decoder will reject an encoding it does not recognize.
 If _ee_ is `2#10` the string value consists of octet-pairs, encoding 16-bit values MSB-first (per [RFC 2781](https://tools.ietf.org/html/rfc2781)).
 A UTF-16 encoded string value may begin with a byte-order-mark (included in the _size_, of course, but not in the string value) to signal MSB-first (`16#FEFF`) or LSB-first (`16#FFFE`) ordering of octets.

 #### Capability (recommendation)

 In applications that require the transmission of [_capabilities_](https://en.wikipedia.org/wiki/Capability-based_security), a String may be used to represent capabilities in transit.
 This requires some way to distinguish these capabilities from normal Strings.
 Our recommendation is to mark each String with a distinguishing prefix.
 For normal Strings, a [byte-order-mark](https://en.wikipedia.org/wiki/Byte_order_mark) is a safe choice.
-For capability Strings, a [data-link-escape](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) (which is `2#00010000`, or `^P` in ASCII) can provide the desired semantics, interpreting the rest of the String a binary-octet data.
+For capability Strings, a [data-link-escape](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) (which is `2#00010000`, or `^P` in ASCII) can provide the desired semantics, interpreting the rest of the String as binary-octet data.

 ### Array